FREE USA Shipping (LOWER 48) - Discounted Worldwide Shipping - HSA/FSA Eligible - 0% Financing Available

 Studies Supporting Red Light Therapy for Cold Sores

-Another study, published in 2017 in the "J Clin Exp Dent" by Honarmand M, Farhadmollashahi L, Vosoughirahbar E, compared the use of a diode laser to acyclovir cream and found that the laser treatment was more effective in reducing the duration of symptoms.
+Another study, published in 2017 in the "J Clin Exp Dent" by Honarmand M, Farhadmollashahi L, Vosoughirahbar E, compared the use of a light-emitting diode laser to acyclovir cream and found that the laser treatment was more effective in reducing the duration of symptoms.

-In 2006, a randomized double-blind study published in "Clin Exp Dermatol" by Hargate G, compared the effect of 1072-nm light against a placebo for the treatment of herpes labialis.
+In 2006, a randomized double-blind study published in "Clin Exp Dermatol" by Hargate G, compared the effect of 1072-nm light energy against a placebo for the treatment of herpes labialis.
 Results showed that there was a significant reduction in the duration of symptoms and healing time in the group treated with red light therapy.

 People with cold sore